skiptools/skipapp-hello-fuse/README.md

 Building the module requires that Skip be installed using [Homebrew](https://brew.sh) with `brew install skiptools/skip/skip`.

-This will also install the necessary transpiler prerequisites:
+This will also install the necessary Android prerequisites:
 Kotlin, Gradle, and the Android build tools.

 Installation prerequisites can be confirmed by running `skip checkup`.